 The lambing season requires ewes to be brought to a centralised location and delivered prior to returning to their grazing land.
 As the applicant's flock has grown in recent years since he established as a sheep farmer, the pressure from the industry to provide 100% indoor lambing has increased.
 Indoor lambing is a farm industry standard method for delivering lambs; shelter in accommodation is essential for efficient farming and animal well-being.
+The current floorspace is only just sufficient and if the flock grows, as is intended, there will need to be more space.

 Due to the need to bring ewes in early to enable their feeding to be controlled and enhanced, it is necessary to be able to access the stock throughout a 24 hour period, including assisting with delivery, checking lambs born for defects, disease etc. and to ensure the provision of 2 hourly feeds throughout day and night for orphan lambs.
-Locating the lambing shed within close proximity of the applicant's accommodation ensures that there is ready and quick access to the ewes and lambs to allow emergencies to be quickly responded to and reduce the number of foetal losses.
 Indoor lambing also has the advantage of enabling variations in the outside temperature; obviously this can be addressed within the building.

-This season (Spring 2014) approximately 75 sheep were lambed indoors, raising 120 lambs with no recorded foetal losses.
+This season (Spring 2018) approximately 450 sheep were lambed indoors, raising 500 lambs with no recorded foetal losses.
 Externally, however, there were fatalities.
-The proposed extension would allow a significantly larger number of indoor births and through this a substantially improved survival rate next season.
+The proposed extension would allow all of the extended flock to be indoor births and through this a substantially improved survival rate next season.

-During the remainder of the year the barn is used for general feed and other storage (DEFRA requirement) and occasionally to house the applicant's farm machinery, all of which is used on his own land holding.
+During the remainder of the year the existing barn is used for general feed and other storage (DEFRA requirement)1 and occasionally to house the applicant's farm machinery, all of which is used on his own land holding.
 Very occasionally the applicant provides agricultural machinery on loan to local farmers when not required on his own farm, on an agricultural contractor's basis.
 This, however, is a very minor element of the farm business, essentially to ensure full use of his machinery and equipment.
-The location of the existing agricultural building close to the edge of the village will ensure a high level of security for stock, storage and plant can be maintained.
-The new extension will be similarly served.